FUYOH666/whoop-telegram-bot-ai/README_EN.md

 4. **S4 — Step to Money** (14:00) — one concrete step to the market
 5. **S5 — Sunset & Presence** (17:30) — beach, sunset, contact with the world
 6. **S6 — Evening Integration** (21:00) — honest day assessment

+## 💡 Why This Project?

+The WHOOP app is great, but I find it easier to interact with my own assistant integrated into a Telegram bot.
+The bot provides morning guidance, reminds me of my daily plan, and everything is adapted using LLM and synchronized with physical metrics for personalized recommendations.

+**The Idea:** Create a maximally personalized tool for working with the subconscious, discipline, beliefs, and daily plans that correlate with physical body metrics.
+This helps avoid cognitive biases and unreliable information from social media.

+## 👥 Who Is This For?

+- **Clients:** Those who want a personal AI assistant for self-improvement with WHOOP integration
+- **Like-minded Developers:** Developers working on similar projects who want to discuss ideas, share experience, or contribute
+- **Researchers:** Those interested in subconscious programming through LLM and integration of physical metrics

+## ⚠️ WHOOP Token Problem

+**Current Situation:** WHOOP API requires token refresh approximately every hour, which is very inconvenient for users.

+**Possible Solution:** Create a script that automatically logs into the WHOOP developer portal every hour, receives the code, and inserts it into Telegram for automatic token refresh.

+**Invitation to Discussion:** If you have ideas on how to solve this problem, or want to help with implementation — please contact us!
+Open an [Issue](https://github.com/FUYOH666/whoop-telegram-bot-ai/issues) or [Discussion](https://github.com/FUYOH666/whoop-telegram-bot-ai/discussions) to discuss.

+**Note:** The project uses WHOOP API to get real-time data.
+The repository also contains a `my_whoop_data_2025_11_17/` folder with example exported data, but the main functionality works through the API.

 ## Features